kepiej/DEAUtils/README.md

 This repository will host various utility functions that one may need when doing a DEA analysis.

+If you use any of these functions in your own work, then please acknowledge my work whenever possible.

 ## Nonparametric kernel density test for testing equality of densities
 Currently, it contains a MATLAB implementation of the nonparametric kernel density test of Li et al. (2009) in the function "litest2009".
 This function can be used as follows: